rasmusfreund/bioinf-prog-course/book/chapters/04_dealing_with_values.md

 #### Exercise
 Python will not do any more work than absolutely necessary to find out if a logical expression is true or not.
 That means that, if the value left of `and` is considered false by Python, then there is no reason look at the right value, since it is already established that they are not *both* considered true.
 In this case the expression reduces to the *left* value.
 I.e. `False and True` reduces to `False`.

 If the value left of `and` is considered *true* by Python, then Python needs to look at the right value too to establish if they are *both* considered true.
-In this case the expression reduces to the *right* value.
+In this case the expression reduces to the value on the *right*.
 I.e. `True and False` reduces to `False`.
+A rule-of-thumb is that the whole expression reduces to the last value that Python needs to consider to decide if the whole expression is true or flase.

 Use the same rationale to explain to yourself how the two last combinations in @sec:and_rules are evaluated.

 #### Exercise {#sec:or_rules}
 Like the `and` operator, the `or` operator also takes two values.
 However, the `or` operator tries to figure out whether *one* of the two values are true.
 Thus, the `or` operator boils down to this: